PaulFremont3/SIVZ_coexistence/Codes/Models/README.md

     - output: hist_abundances_Syn_Pro_virus_percentage_infected.pdf

 ## 1.3. .sbatch files:
+Each slurm sbatch file will need to be edited to conform to your HPC system.
 Each file contains a description of the parameters taken as inputs: .sbatch files are used to run simulations on a HPC cluster with slurm.
   - `run_SVZ_molar_model_phytotypes.sbatch`: runs `SVZ_molar_model_phytotypes.py`
   - `run_SVRZ_molar_model_phytotypes.sbatch`: runs `SVRZ_molar_model_phytotypes.py`